bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                  plan history UID, which is updated each time the contents of the history is changed.
                  Monitor this parameter to determine when the history data should be downloaded.

+              **plans_allowed_uid**: *str*
+                 UID for the list of allowed plans.
+Updated each time the list of allowed plans is changed.
+Monitor this parameter to determine when the list of allowed plans should be downloaded from the server.

+              **devices_allowed_uid**: *str*
+                 UID for the list of allowed devices.
+Updated each time the list of allowed devices is changed.
+Monitor this parameter to determine when the list of allowed devices should be downloaded from the server.

               **manager_state**: *str*
                   state of RE Manager.
 Supported states: